 The aircraft is fitted with a night vision compatible glass cockpit with Martin Baker (UK) zero-zero ejection seats.

-The aircraft has a quadruplex fly-by-wire digital automatic flight control.
-The navigation suite includes Sagem SIGMA 95N ring laser gyroscope inertial navigation system with an integrated global positioning system.
+Tejas has a quadruplex fly-by-wire digital automatic flight control and its navigation suite includes Sagem SIGMA 95N ring laser gyroscope inertial navigation system with an integrated global positioning system.

-Tejas light combat aircraft is equipped with advanced cockpit to enhance the comfort level of test pilots.
+An advanced cockpit enhances the comfort level of test pilots.

 The aircraft can be armed with air-to-air, air-to-ground and anti-ship missiles, precision-guided munitions, rockets and bombs.
 Electronic warfare, targeting, surveillance, reconnaissance or training pods can be carried on the hardpoints.
 Drop tanks can also be carried.

-The Indian Government will procure Derby beyond-visual-range air-to-air missiles (BVR-AAM) from Rafael Advanced Defence Systems to incorporate on 200 Tejas.
+The Indian Government will purchase Derby beyond-visual-range air-to-air missiles (BVR-AAM) from Rafael Advanced Defence Systems to incorporate on 200 aircraft..

 The aircraft's electronic warfare suite, developed by the Advanced Systems Integration and Evaluation Organisation (ASIEO) of Bangalore, includes a radar warning receiver and jammer, laser warner, missile approach warner and chaff and flare dispenser.

-The Electronics Research and Development Establishment and HAL have jointly developed the aircraft's multimode radar.
+Electronics Research and Development Establishment and HAL have jointly developed the aircraft's multimode radar.
 The radar has multiple target search and track-while-scan and ground-mapping modes of operation.
-The radar incorporates pulse Doppler radar with Doppler beam shaping, moving target indication and look-up / look-down capability.
+It includes pulse Doppler radar with Doppler beam shaping, moving target indication and look-up / look-down capability.
 The radar is mounted in a Kevlar radome.

-LSP-2 (limited series production 2) is the first aircraft to be fitted with the engine.
-Flight trials with the production engine began in June 2008.
+LSP-2 is the first aircraft to be fitted with the engine, and flight trials began in June 2008.

-It was planned that a new turbofan engine, the GTX-35VS Kaveri, under development by Gas Turbine Research Establishment (GTRE), would be fitted to the production aircraft, but delays in development led to the purchase of the General Electric engines.
+It was expected that a new turbofan engine, the GTX-35VS Kaveri, under development by Gas Turbine Research Establishment would be fitted to the production aircraft, but delays in development led to the purchase of the General Electric engines.

 Snecma-Larzac has been chosen as the industrial partner in the engine development.

-The Kaveri engine develops 52kN dry power and 80.5kN with afterburn.
+The Kaveri engine develops 52kN dry power and 80.5kN with afterburn, with Y-duct air intakes..
 The aircraft will use multi-axis thrust vectoring nozzles.
-The engine has Y-duct air intakes.

-The aircraft has wing and fuselage tanks and an in-flight refuelling probe on the front starboard side.
+Tejashas wing and fuselage tanks and an in-flight refuelling probe on the front starboard side.
 Drop tanks with a capacity up to 4,000l, can be carried on the inner and mid-board wing and fuselage centreline hardpoints.
-The aircraft is fitted with a HAL gas turbine starter unit model GTSU-110.
+The aircraft is also fitted with a HAL gas turbine starter unit model GTSU-110.